 CAP offers ordinary citizens stimulating training opportunities few experience outside the military.

-While the central focal point of our effort is training and preparation of aircrew for the Alabama Wing fleet, there are many roles available to non-flying members such as radio communications, logistics, planning, and mission staff participation.
-The following local Squadron conducts ongoing training, preparing their members for the skills necessary to exercise emergency services when needed. to the public in a time of need.
+While the central focal point of our effort is training and preparation of aircrew for the Alabama Wing fleet, there are many roles available to non-flying members such as radio communications, logistics, planning, mission staff participation and other aircrew positions such as Airborne Photographer or Mission Observer.

 111 South Kuter Street, Building 711, Maxwell AFB, AL 36112, US

-Senior Members (Adult volunteers) must be at least 18
+- Cadets (Youth between 12 and 19.)
+Background Check Senior Members (Adult volunteers) must be at least 18 Orientation or Training